YosysHQ/arachne-pnr/README.md

 ## Updates

 2015-07-18: New version.
 Release notes:
-* icestorm and arachne-pnr now support the iCE40LP/HX8K
+* IceStorm and arachne-pnr now support the iCE40LP/HX8K
 * huge speed improvements (~50x)
 * arachne-pnr now prints the random seed on each run.
 The seed can be set with the `-s` option.
 With the same seed, arachne-pnr should be deterministic across platforms and C++ compilers.